-Camping in Germany can feel a bit like a peculiar affair to an outsider.
-For us while we lived in the US, it involved no more planning than throwing our camping gear, kayaks, and dog into the truck and heading up into any number of mountain ranges – the Cascades, Siskiyous, Olympics, or Wallowas.
+Camping in Germany can feel a bit like a peculiar affair to a foreigner.
+When we lived in the US, it involved no more planning than throwing our camping gear, kayaks, and dog into the truck and heading up into any number of mountain ranges – the Cascades, Siskiyous, Olympics, or Wallowas.
 For a change of scenery, we’d strike out toward the Pacific Ocean.
 Oregon alone has more than 50 mountain ranges.

 Back in June, Travis gave me tickets for my birthday to a concert at Königstein Fortress, not far from Saxon Switzerland National Park.
 While we’d explored the national park on our way back from Prague at Easter, we hadn’t had time to visit the massive hilltop fortress towering above the Elbe River.
 Hoping to make a weekend of the concert, we decided to book a night at Ferdinands Homestay, a hostel perched right on the banks of the Elbe River.

 Surprised to find their website in German and English, I shot off an email asking about availability.
-Not only did I receive a prompt reply, but the owner informed us that tent campers were welcome and that the site was rather isolated – accessible only by bike, foot, or car down a narrow, paved path.
-Unlike many campgrounds in Germany that are gated and locked up tight “after hours” (typically 10 pm), he assured us we were free to come and go as we pleased.
-Relieved since we would be returning from the concert late in the evening, I booked it!
+Not only did I receive a prompt reply, but the owner informed us that tent campers are welcome and that the site is rather isolated – accessible only by bike, foot, or car down a narrow, paved path.
+Unlike many campgrounds in Germany that are gated and locked up tight “after hours” (typically 10 pm), he assured us that guests are free to come and go as they please, day and night.
+Relieved since we would be returning from the concert late in the evening, I booked it.

 Like I said, our kinda place.